GopinathMC/case-study-car-crash/README.md

 1. app_name: Defines the spark application name
 2. source_data_path: Defines the folder where input data files are stored
 3. output_data_path: Defines the folder where output data file will be written.
-For each analytics$ job, the file will be written like $output_data_path/ANALYTICS$/ i.e. for analytics1.py analysis the output files will be written to $output_data_path/ANALYTICS1/
+For each analytics$ job, the file will be written like $output_data_path/ANALYTICS$/ i.e. for analytics1.py the output files will be written to $output_data_path/ANALYTICS1/
 4. write_mode: Defines the spark write mode of the application. (i.e. overwrite, append, Ignore, ErrorIfExists)

 ###spark-submit